josebarrios23/CRUD-project/README.md

 npm run updateCart gpu "graphics processing unit" 500 true false 70
 ```

-- `total(cart)`: Calculates and returns the total price of items in the shopping cart.
+- `total(cart)`: Calculates and returns ONLY the total price of items in the shopping cart.
 Enter the following into the terminal to use:

 ```
 npm run total